 CONFESSIONS OF A SUPPLY-SIDE LIBERAL

-David Andolfatto who is Vice President of the St. Louis Fed, created MacroMania as a resource for people wanting a better understanding the Fed’s macroeconomic policy.
-His commentary is incisive and thorough, particularly his thoughts on Bitcoin and blockchain technology.
+MacroMania was created by David Andolfatto, Vice President of the St. Louis Fed, as a resource to help people gain a better understanding of the Fed’s macroeconomic policy.
+His commentary is analytical and thorough, without being too hard to understand.

 THE SLACK WIRE